 At first, Justin, an oral surgeon, was told he had lymphoma before he was diagnosed with pancreatic cancer.
 He began chemotherapy for the disease earlier in August, and his family set up a fundraising page to help support his medical expenses.

 The Pancreatic Cancer Action Network (PanCAN) recently published articles on coping with the financial impact of cancer and a couple facing the financial stress of the disease.
-PanCAN’s Patient Central Associates can answer questions and provide pancreatic cancer patients and their families with information about financial, insurance and transportation resources to help ease this burden.
+PanCAN’s PanCAN Patient Services Case Managers can answer questions and provide pancreatic cancer patients and their families with information about financial, insurance and transportation resources to help ease this burden.

 Jennifer told TODAY she’s taking things day by day.
 “Some days we’re optimistic, and some days we’re not.”